sevifinance/Sevi-Docs/src/pages/termsConditionsSellers.md

 ## 23. CONFIDENTIALITY

 Each party acknowledges that all material and information which has come or will come into its possession or knowledge by virtue of these Seller Terms of Service consists of confidential and proprietary information which if disclosed to third parties might be damaging to the proprietor thereof.
 Both parties therefore agree to hold any such information and material in the strictest of confidence unless express permission is obtained from either party.
-The parties agree that the a forestated provision will survive the termination of these Seller Terms of Service.
+The parties agree that the aforestated provision will survive the termination of these Seller Terms of Service.

 ## 24. DISPUTE RESOLUTION